roytang/blog/content/posts/2003/11/revolutions.md

 url: /2003/11/revolutions/
 ---

 So I saw Matrix: Revolutions last Friday.
-Nice movie, entertaining to watch, but it&#8217;s not as deep as you&#8217;d expect, and the Matrix trilogy really ends not with a bang but with a whisper.
+Nice movie, entertaining to watch, but it&'s not as deep as you&'d expect, and the Matrix trilogy really ends not with a bang but with a whisper.
 I like

 [